ThatOnePers0n/feather/readme.md

 # The Feather Project.
-A lightweight site that has tons of content to explore.
+A lightweight site disguised as the Securly block page that has tons of content to explore.
+(Click the securly logo)